-If there's one truth in today's business world, it's this: Success is easy to attain.
-Sustaining success is very difficult.
+If there's one truth in today's business world, it's this: Success is easy to attain, but difficult to sustain.

-If you want to not only attain success, but also sustain it ... you need to dump the Save Money approach and adopt the Make Money Approach:
+If you want to not only attain success, but also sustain it ... you need to dump the Save Money approach and adopt the Make Money approach: